-Cloud technology also improves resiliency and supports collaboration among team members that are geographically dispersed.
+Cloud technology also improves resiliency and supports collaboration among team members who are geographically dispersed.
 It reduces manual efforts, improves processes, drives greater operational efficiencies, and creates more opportunities to deliver better customer experiences.

 Increase Infrastructure Agility

-Accelerate Innovation and Enhance Customer Experiences
+Accelerate Innovation and Enhance Customer Experience

-According to one survey, respondents reported a 27.4 percent average reduction in IT infrastructure cost per user after moving to AWS (Amazon Web Service).
+According to one survey, respondents reported a 27.4 percent average reduction in IT infrastructure cost per user after moving to AWS (Amazon Web Services).
 With cloud-based solutions and SaaS platforms, insurance companies can save the hardware and data center costs associated with on-premises IT infrastructures.

 Improve Operational Efficiency